 Is it any good?

 Despite its occasional heavy-handedness, the film is an earnest, engaging attempt at portraying teens and their problems in a realistic light.
 Writer/director John Hughes' film deals with very mature issues regarding family and school that both teens and parents can relate to.
-On the outside, the five may seem like clichéd stereotypes, yet as the film progresses, their confessions as to why they're in detention reveal a greater depth to their personas.
+On the outside, the five may seem like clichéd stereotypes, yet as The Breakfast Club progresses, their confessions as to why they're in detention reveal a greater depth to their personas.